irondsd/cjournal-api/README.md

 - `"name":string` a name of a patient using the device
 - `"device_type":string` the type of the device used by the patient
 - `"is_online":boolean` shows if the device is currently online
-- `"last_seen":string` the last time the device went online with unix time stamp
+- `"last_seen":string` the last time the device went online with unix timestamp

 **Response**